doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

       * From the Azure portal, navigate to *Home* > *SQL Servers* > *mssql&#x2011;xxxxxxxxxxxxxxxx* > *Security* > *Firewalls and virtual networks*
       * Confirm *Deny public network access* is disabled.
       * Click *+ Add client IP*.
-      * Verify a firewall rule was added to match your client IP address
+      * Verify a firewall rule was added to match your client IP address.
+        * Note: Only IPv4 addresses will work, so replace any IPv6 addresses with IPv4 addresses.
+Use [whatismyhipaddress.com](https://whatismyipaddress.com) to determine your IPv4 address.
       * Click *Save*
     * Test Internet connectivity to Azure SQL Database
       * Launch *Microsoft SQL Server Management Studio* (SSMS)